SaidAlvarado/Udacity-DeepRL-Project_1_Navigation/README.md

 ## Getting Started

-Most if these instructions were borrowed from the instalation instructions in Udacity's [Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning).
+Most of these instructions were borrowed from the instalation instructions in Udacity's [Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning).

 ### Prepare the Anaconda Environment